onzfonz/comp227/src/content/7/en/part7b.md

 We'll continue with the app from [exercises](/part7/react_router#exercises-7-1-7-3) of the chapter [react router](/part7/react_router).

-#### 7.4: anecdotes and hooks step1
+#### 7.4: jokes and hooks step1

-Simplify the anecdote creation form of your application with the `useField` custom hook we defined earlier.
+Simplify the joke creation form of your application with the `useField` custom hook we defined earlier.

 One natural place to save the custom hooks of your application is in the */src/hooks/index.js* file.